 There are food choices you can make that help improve your cholesterol levels.
 You might not have to go on a medication to change your levels.
 Sometimes, you need both medication and dietary changes.

-To start, stop eating processed food that include trans fats and saturated fats.
+To start, stop eating processed foods that include trans fats and saturated fats.
 These tend to raise your total cholesterol levels.

 To reduce your LDL levels specifically, you’ll want to eat the following: